West Midlands Police chief to retire after Maccabi Tel Aviv fan ban criticism

 Chief Constable Craig Guildford will step down as the head of the force following mounting pressure for him to quit.

-The Chief Constable of West Midlands Police has retired after facing a “political and media frenzy” over the decision to ban Maccabi Tel Aviv football fans from attending a match against Aston Villa.
+The Chief Constable of West Midlands Police has retired after facing what he called a “political and media frenzy” over the decision to ban Maccabi Tel Aviv football fans from attending a match against Aston Villa.

 Craig Guildford, 52, stepped down with immediate effect, instead of being sacked, as the head of the force following mounting pressure for him to quit over the controversy.